 Each year, the EY Global Independence team establishes a program for testing compliance with personal independence confirmation requirements and with reporting of information into GMS.
-For the 2022 testing cycle, EY Oman tested 3 individuals (which included partners and other personnel).
+For the 2022 testing cycle, EY Slovenia tested other personnel on a sample of three.